LimonCoder/LimonCoder/README.md

 ![Design and Development](https://github.com/LimonCoder/LimonCoder/blob/master/limon.jpg)

 # LimonCoder
-I'm Nurul Amin Lion, and I do content on Design and Development.
+I'm Nurul Amin Limon, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
 I also enjoy wireframing, ui, ux, and design in general.

 ## Skills and Experience
 * PHP, Laravel , Codeignitor